gmannji/AuReCom/README.md

 Finally, all of the changes that i care about will be shown in the same cell as the status update.

-save create new file append comments
+Then saved on the new excel file created.

-convert to exe so team mate can use
+Additionally the script is converted to .exe so my other teammates can make a good use out of it.